-If you’re checking out Peru for a vacation, you’ve probably seen pictures of Vinicunca, or Rainbow Mountain, the otherworldly kaleidoscopic mountainside just a few hours outside Cusco.
-But where is Palcoyo Mountain, a lesser-known (but equally beautiful) alternative to Vinicunca?
+Where is Palcoyo Mountain, a lesser-known but equally captivating alternative to Rainbow Mountain?
+If you’re checking out Peru for a vacation, you’ve obviously seen pictures of the Rainbow Mountain, or Vinicunca.
+It’s that otherworldly kaleidoscopic mountainside just a few hours outside Cusco.

 Where is Palcoyo Mountain?

-This place is about three and a half hours southeast of Cusco by car, followed by a short, easy hike (about one hour on easy terrain).
+Palcoyo Rainbow Mountain is about three and a half hours southeast of Cusco by car, followed by a short, easy hike — only about an hour on easy terrain.
 It can be tackled easily in a day trip from Cusco.
-The mountain is at pretty high altitude (4,900m/~16,000ft), but coming from Cusco, you’ll be decently acclimated already.
+The mountain is at pretty high altitude (4,900m/~16,000ft), but coming from Cusco, you should be well acclimatized already.

-There are a handful of reasons why you might choose this mountain over the more famous Vinicunca Mountain.
+There are a lots of reasons why you might choose this mountain over the more famous Vinicunca Mountain.

 Third, bathrooms!
 There are restroom facilities at the trail head to Palcoyo!

 Perhaps the most significant difference is the length and intensity of the hike to the top of the mountain.
 Vinicunca is a three-hour hike, and fairly difficult — it’s not ideal for inexperienced hikers unless you do it with horse support, which we highly recommend.
-This tour, on the other hand, is a mere 45-minute to one-hour hike to reach the summit, and rated “easy” rather than “difficult.”
+A tour of Palcoyo, on the other hand, is a mere 45-minute to one-hour hike to reach the summit, and rated “easy” rather than “difficult.”

 You don’t need any hiking experience to handle the hike to the top of Yura’q Qaqa for that picture-perfect view of Palcoyo.

-Lastly, due to Palcoyo’s undue lack of popularity in comparison with Vinicunca, you’re likely to find fewer tourists, so you can have a more relaxing, peaceful experience, and feel like you’re in a more natural, isolated spot to enjoy your variegated panoramic views.
+Lastly, due to Palcoyo’s undue lack of popularity in comparison with Vinicunca, you’re likely to find fewer tourists when you get there.
+So you can have a more relaxing, peaceful experience, and feel like you’re in a more natural, isolated spot to enjoy the jaw-dropping panoramic views.

 Preparing for the Palcoyo Rainbow Mountain tour